Saturday April 18, 2015

 The UM Graduate Student Research Conference brings together graduate students, community members, and faculty from a variety of disciplines.
 It offers graduate students an opportunity to gain valuable professional experience by presenting their work in a formal and intellectually supportive environment.
 It also fosters greater understanding among graduate students and faculty of the various disciplines' approaches to and methods of research.

 The conference program includes oral presentations and poster presentations, a complimentary lunch with a panel discussion, and a post-session reception.
-This one-day conference takes place on the 3rd floor of the University Center (see the schedule page for details).
+This one-day conference takes place on the 2nd and 3rd floors of the University Center (see the schedule page for details).

 Please join us for a reception in the UC Commons 4pm-6pm, following the final paper/poster session of the day.
 This is a great opportunity to socialize with fellow presenters and faculty